sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 Copy these files to your laptop.

-MAC USERS: Now use Filezilla to log into your account then drag and drop to your computer and open using a browser.
+MAC USERS: Now use Filezilla to log into your account, then drag and drop to your computer and open using a browser.

 Windows USERS: Look to the left of your client, you will see a window with all the files.
 If you dont see the files, just refresh the view.
 Right click on the files and download them.
 You can open it in a browser.